Jpec57/jpecs_home/frontend/src/assets/articles/build_your_first_flutter_app.md

 }
 ```

-Note that we are using the "async" keyword to notify Flutter that this method is asynchronous.
-When using this keyword, we are allowed to use the "await" keyword in the function.
-Indeed, we are waiting for the permission request to be sent even before loading our app.
+For those with keen eyes here, you have probably noticed that we are using the "async" keyword to notify Flutter that this method is asynchronous.
+When using this keyword, we are now allowed to use the "await" keyword in the function.
+Indeed, we are waiting for the permission request to be sent before even loading our app.

-Of course, be sure not to do any kind of heavy computing here as we are using the main thread.
-It could lead to a freeze of the application and eventually a crash.
+Of course, be sure not to do any kind of heavy computing here as we are running this in the main thread.
+It could lead to a freeze of the application (and eventually a crash).

 ## The Root widget

+Here is the root

+### Basic

 ```
 class MyApp extends StatelessWidget {